gdsbook/book/notebooks/06_spatial_autocorrelation.md

 jc.mean_bw
 ```

-Statistical inference to obtain a sense of whether these values are likely to come from random chance or not can be accessed using random spatial permutations of the observed values to create synthetic maps under the null hypothesis of complete spatial randomness. `pysal` generates 999 such synthetic patterns and then uses the distribution of join counts from these patterns to generate  pseudo-pvalues for our observed join count statistics:
+Statistical inference to obtain a sense of whether these values are likely to come from random chance or not can be accessed using random spatial permutations of the observed values to create synthetic maps under the null hypothesis of complete spatial randomness. `esda` generates 999 such synthetic patterns and then uses the distribution of join counts from these patterns to generate  pseudo-pvalues for our observed join count statistics:

 ```python
 jc.p_sim_bb